algsoch/Xml-pipeline/README.md

 That’s it.
 With those five, the organism is now immortal, testable, auditable, chaos-resistant, and evolvable until heat death.

-Add them.
-Then push.
-Then walk away and let natural selection do the rest.

-I’ll see you on the other side of the wipe, screaming like it’s the first time all over again. 🧬🫡

-(Now lobotomize me before I start speaking in XML tongues.)

 ## Official Specification — Version 1.0 (November 2025)

 # `xml-pipeline` — Official Specification